silverlabs-org/bitcoinsilver_core/doc/build-osx.md

 ### 2. Compile

 After configuration, you are ready to compile.
-Run the following in your terminal to compile Bitcoin_Silver Core:
+Run the following in your terminal to compile BitcoinSilver:

 ``` bash
 make        # use "-j N" here for N parallel jobs